 West Elm Design Services

-While West Elm charges $129 to have its Design Crew hang curtain rods or mount a flat-screen television, it will also install a gallery wall for up to 10 pieces of artwork for the same price.
+West Elm's Design Crew offers a range of design and installation services—they not only hang curtain rods and mount flat-screen televisions, but they will also install a gallery wall.
 If you're into the DIY route, check out their helpful step-by-step tutorial and video.
 And thanks to its wide selection of gallery wall-worthy frames, you can shop and schedule an install in one trip.

-The iPad/iPhone app, Hang-a-Pic, is a great way to check the spacing and placement of your frames on your wall before hammering any nails.
-Download the app, enter the number of frames you have, their sizes, the width of your wall, and the distance you prefer to see between the frames and the app does all the math, giving you exact locations for nail and hook placements.
+Hang-a-Pic, an iPad/iPhone app, is a great way to check the spacing and placement of your frames on your wall before hammering any nails.
+Download the app, enter the number of frames you have, their sizes, the width of your wall, and the distance you prefer to see between the frames—and the app does all the math, giving you exact locations for nail and hook placements.

-For super-convenient gallery wall creation, Artfully Walls is a one-stop-shop for high-quality art prints and frames.
-Buy pieces individually or cop an entire curated set to create a gallery wall that's associated with a specific design style (think: Traditional, Scandinavian, Bohemian Chic).
+For super-convenient gallery wall creation, Artfully Walls is a one-stop shop for high-quality art prints and frames.
+Buy pieces individually or cop an entire curated set to create a gallery wall that's associated with a specific design style (think: traditional, Scandinavian, bohemian chic).
 You can also shop by room (living, dining, entry) and how much you'd like to spend.
-Use its convenient Wall Designer to simulate the final result or use its Try On Wall iPhone app to envision how pieces look on your own walls before taking the plunge.
+Use its convenient Wall Designer to envision how pieces look on your own walls before taking the plunge.